What we do

 Subject Line: Protect our Library

-As a member of [District X], and a proud supporter and patron of The Seattle Public Library, I’m urging you to sustain and support the Seattle Public Library as the City addresses budget challenges.
+As a member of [District X], and a proud supporter and patron of The Seattle Public Library, I’m urging you to sustain and support The Seattle Public Library as the City addresses budget challenges.

 The Seattle Public Library is essential.
-The access to learning and books that the Library offers to our community is critical to kids and adults alike.
+The access to learning and books that The Library offers to our community is critical to kids and adults alike.
 But what really moves me about our library in particular is [YOUR PASSION / WHY YOU CARE ABOUT THE LIBRARY].

 SPL has built up our trust over the years and Seattleites love our Library – so much that we’ve voted to tax ourselves with a Levy to keep its services strong, and to build even more equity with digital access.
-And right now, the Library is doing so much to support our community beyond its traditional services.
+And right now, The Library is doing so much to support our community beyond its traditional services.

-To help the City move forward, the Library is in a natural position to innovate, address needs in digital access and equity, and mitigate the economic, social, and mental impacts of this crisis.
-I hope to count on you to sustain the Seattle Public Library.
+To help the City move forward, The Library is in a natural position to innovate, address needs in digital access and equity, and mitigate the economic, social, and mental impacts of this crisis.
+I hope to count on you to sustain The Seattle Public Library.

 Respectfully, [Your name and address]